JacobLloydCyber/ChallengeLabB/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-** This lab is modeled after Challenge Lab B in the 'Linux Essentials' course from the Network Development Group (NDG). **
+** This lab reflects Challenge Lab B in the 'Linux Essentials' course from the Network Development Group. **

 The purpose of this lab...
 <br />